Masinde Muliro: Multi-party campaign

 The party, then split into two factions after Muliro died due to a disagreement on who was to run for the presidency against President Moi.
 Kenneth Matiba and Martin Shikuku claiming that they are the real owners of Ford splitting to form Ford Asili and Odinga and others forming Ford Kenya.
 Had Masinde Muliro not died, the original FORD would have remained united and possibly would have removed president Moi in 1992.

 Personal life

-He married Mama Marcia Muliro in 1953, a South African beauty who would later be described as a champion of education and strong-willed community development mobiliser.